i-am-her-sister/rw-mod-graph/README.txt

 This is a connectivity diagram of modded and official regions in Rain World for version 1.9.
 Calling it a map would be a stretch.

-How to use:
+How to Use:

-The graph represents a schematic of connections between modded and official regions in the game Rain World.
+This graph is a connection scheme for both modded and official regions in the game Rain World.
-The nodes are the regions themselves, labeled with their acronyms, and hovering over them will reveal their full names.
+Nodes represent regions and are labeled with their acronyms; hovering over them (or tapping briefly on touchscreens) reveals their full names.
-Edges (lines connecting two regions) indicate that there is a gate between those two regions (one-way gates are not specifically marked!).
+Edges (the lines connecting two regions) indicate that there is a gate between these two regions (one-way gates are not specially marked).
-You can select the set of represented regions and the state of the world on the side panel, drag nodes using the mouse.
+On the side panel, you can choose which regions to display and adjust the state of the world.
-The “Restart Simulation” button allows you to position the nodes at a certain distance from each other.
+Nodes can be dragged with a mouse (or finger on touchscreens), and the "Restart Simulation" button arranges the nodes at a specific distance from one another.
-Buttons with group names allow you to turn on or off all regions within a group simultaneously.
+Buttons with group names enable you to turn on or off all regions within a group simultaneously.

 I made this almost without any programming knowledge, just by using AI and common sense.
 Therefore, my code is a complete mess, filled with duplicate or non-functional fragments and strange decisions.